We've been building Wi-Fi networks to meet Real Time Location Grade (RTLS) for quite a while now.

 Cisco Hyperlocation is not going to be for everyone.
 The extra cost of the APs will see to that, as will the extra tasks needs to design and deploy the system to actually achieve the best outcomes.

 That said, Hyperlocation is a pretty unique offering.
 The ability to swap out APs for Hyperlocation APs and increase the location accuracy of your network is pretty cool.
+I'm going to hazard a guess we'll see Hyperlocation back into an AP in the future - it really does give us something that we're missing, which is a great way to improve location accuracy in wireless networks.

 If you have applications where you need to track in the 1 - 3m accuracy range, this might just be the technology you need.